Scotia iTRADE Review 2024

 Scotia iTRADE Review Summary:

-Scotia iTRADE is the online brokerage platform from The Bank of Nova Scotia (Scotiabank).
-If you’re already a Scotiabank customer and place a lot of value on having your investments under the same umbrella as your mortgage and chequing account, then perhaps a Scotia iTRADE is worth the price premium for you.
+Scotia iTRADE serves as the online brokerage platform of The Bank of Nova Scotia (Scotiabank).
+If you’re already a customer of Scotiabank and prioritize the convenience of consolidating your investments alongside your mortgage and chequing account, then Scotia iTRADE may justify its higher cost.

 Pros